RasoulUnlimited/RasoulUnlimited.github.io/README.md

 - Avoid generic subjects like "Update" or "Fix" without context.
 - Limit the summary line to around 50 characters when possible.
 - Include additional details in the body when a change requires more context or explanation.

+## Questions

+Feel free to contact me via email with any questions.
+The [humans.txt](humans.txt) file lists the developer's email address and profiles.

 ## License